 - a.
 Center and OA/CTS contractors shall ensure that all staff members hired meet the minimum qualification levels specified in Exhibit 5-3 (Minimum Staff Qualifications). - b.
 Center and OA/CTS contractors shall request written approval or waivers from the Regional Director for the following: - 1.
 Hiring staff members who do not meet minimum qualifications as specified in the approved position descriptions, in which case, a professional-development plan must be submitted and updated annually - 2.
 Hiring relatives of current staff members - 3.
 The appointment, continued assignment, or change in employment status of the Center Director, Project Director, or senior staff (i.e., all supervisory personnel who report directly to the Center Director) - 4.
 Paying individuals at rates higher than indicated in the approved salary matrix - c.
 Regional Offices shall not grant a waiver if it would negatively impact the center's eligibility for accreditation or its ability to produce high school graduates. - d.
 Agency operators shall advise the Regional Office of changes in employment status of Center Directors and senior staff. - e.
 Centers must request a waiver from the National Office prior to hiring the following health and wellness positions if the minimum requirements set forth in Exhibit 5.3 are not met: - 1.
-TEAP Specialist: A one-time, 1-year waiver for the TEAP Specialist must include a professional development plan identifying the steps necessary to

-- 2. meet the minimum requirements within 1 year.
+TEAP Specialist: A one-time, 1-year waiver for the TEAP Specialist must include a professional development plan identifying the steps necessary to meet the minimum requirements within 1 year.
 A copy of the license or certification must be shared with the National Office once obtained.
-If the license or certification is not achieved within 1 year, the waiver is terminated, and the staff member can no longer serve as the TEAP Specialist. - 3.
-Center Mental Health Consultant (CMHC): A one-time waiver may be issued for CHMCs with a master's degree or higher in behavioral health and a license to practice independently in the state.
+If the license or certification is not achieved within 1 year, the waiver is terminated, and the staff member can no longer serve as the TEAP Specialist.

+- 2. Center Mental Health Consultant (CMHC): A one-time waiver may be issued for CHMCs with a master's degree or higher in behavioral health and a license to practice independently in the state.
 This one-time waiver will only be considered after there is unsuccessful recruitment for a clinical/counseling psychologist or clinical social worker.
 Those approved for the one-time waivers will not be required to have a professional development plan.
 Providers will meet all requirements for license renewal to maintain an active license as set forth by their state boards.
 The one-time waiver for the CMHC covers the hire period and is automatically renewed on an annual basis. - f.
-Regional Health Specialists shall review all health and wellness staff waivers prior to National Office approval/denial of the request.

-'R5.
+Centers must request a waiver from the National Office prior to hiring the following health and wellness positions if the minimum coverage requirements set forth in Exhibit 6.5 are not met: - 1.
+Nurse Practitioner (NP): A one-time waiver for the NP may be requested if an NP assumes more coverage than 2 hours/100 students/week with supervision.
+The supervising physician will be the center's medical director.
+This supervision arrangement must be clearly defined as part of the NP contract and in the collaborative agreement. - An annual waiver for the NP may be requested in independent practice states, where an NP with an active Drug Enforcement Agency (DEA) registration could serve as medical director. - 2.
+Physician Assistant (PA): A one-time waiver for the PA may be requested if a PA assumes more coverage than 2 hours/100 students/week.
+Supervision is always required, and the supervising physician will be the center's medical director.
+This supervision arrangement must be clearly defined as part of the PA contract and in the collaborative agreement. - g.
+Regional Health Specialists shall review all health-and-wellness staff waivers prior to National Office approval/denial of the request.

+R5.
 Staff Coverage